Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-A partial-fraction expansion of the desired network-synthesis expresses $H(\omega)$ in terms of the complex poles, their residues, and a direct term $t$ (which gives the limiting response at high frequencies according to the filter's type).
-Using the $S=\bar{S}C$ formulation of Eq.~(\ref{S_TC}) for an actual physical system, we assume that $C$ can be designed as approximately constant over the finite bandwidth of interest, where it can generally be complex.
-Far from the high-$Q$ resonances ($\omega\gg\left|\omega_{n}\right|$), Eq.~(\ref{S_TC}) dictates $\bar{S}\rightarrow I$ and thus $S\rightarrow C$.
-Therefore, for a transmission filter, one must design $|C_{21}|=t$.
-This provides design intuition for the topology of the structure, where appropriate low-$Q$ modes are utilized to get the desired $C$, as we will see in practical examples later.
-During structural optimization, it may be difficult to find the low-$Q$ modes contributing to $C$, in which case it can also be calculated efficiently as $C=\bar{S}^{-1}S$, where $S$ is obtained via direct simulation of the structure (with the ports' reference cross-sections shifted to the metasurface boundaries) and the filter-relevant high-$Q$ modes are used to get a QNMT evaluation of $\bar{S}$.
+A partial-fraction expansion of the desired network-synthesis symmetric or antimetric filter expresses $H(\omega)$ in terms of the complex poles, their residues, and a direct term $t$ (which gives the limiting response at high frequencies according to the filter's type).
+For an actual physical system, the $S=\bar{S}C$ formulation of Eq.~(\ref{S_TC}) assumes that $C$ is approximately constant over the finite bandwidth of interest, where $C$ can generally be complex.
+Far from the high-$Q$ resonances ($\omega\gg\left|\omega_{n}\right|$), Eq.~(\ref{S_TC}) then dictates that $\bar{S}\rightarrow I$ and thus $S\rightarrow C$.
+Therefore, for a transmission filter, one must design $|C_{21}|=t$, and to also ensure that $|C_{21}|$ is indeed fairly constant within the filter operational bandwidth, it may often be useful to impose additional constraints (for example, $d^k|C_{21}|/d\omega^k\approx0$ for $k=1,2,...$ at the filter center frequency $\omega_\mathrm{c}$).
+The formula $C=-\bar{S}_{\{\omega_n^C,\sigma_n^C\}}$, which is used to calculate $C$, can also provide design intuition for the topology of the structure, where appropriate low-$Q$ modes are utilized to get the desired $C$, as we see in practical examples later.
+[Note that, during structural optimization, it may be difficult to find all the low-$Q$ modes contributing to $C$, when the relevant region of the complex plane is polluted by other noncontributing modes, such as diffraction branch cuts, perfectly matched layer (PML) modes, etc. (see the examples later and Ref.~[\citealp{QNMT}, Appendix~F]).
+Thankfully, $C$ can always also be calculated as $C=\bar{S}^{-1}S$, where $\bar{S}$ from Eq.~(\ref{S_TC}) includes only the filter-relevant high-$Q$ modes and $S$ is obtained via (additional) direct simulation of the structure (with the ports referenced at the scatterer boundary), but some numerical precautions should be taken (see section~\ref{sec:design_optimization}~A).]

-For the class of filters of interest with $S_{22}=\gamma S_{11}$ ($\gamma=\pm1$), $S\rightarrow C$ means that the unitary symmetric $C$ also satisfies $C_{22}=\gamma C_{11}$ and that $\sqrt{\gamma}C_{11}C^*_{21}$ is purely imaginary.
+For the class of filters of interest with $S_{22}=\gamma S_{11}$ ($\gamma=\pm1$), $S(\omega\gg|\omega_{n}|)\rightarrow C$ means that the unitary symmetric $C$ also satisfies $C_{22}=\gamma C_{11}$ and that $\sqrt{\gamma}C_{11}C^*_{21}$ is purely imaginary.
 Now, since $\bar{S}=SC^{-1}$, we can write: